• Trump's Cabinet Is Going to Be Foxy...

 Let us now stop right there and point out that NONE of this passes the smell test.
 If they were there as reporters, then how come they gave few details about the meeting, and shared no footage?
 As to a new approach, has anyone ever achieved anything constructive by talking "with" Trump?
 Even the most fawning media (e.g., Fox) ends up in his crosshairs the moment he perceives the slightest offense.
 And, after decades of doing this, do they REALLY think Trump is interested in finding common ground with Democrats?
 Assuming he even said that—and we don't know that he did—what in his background suggests that is a genuine sentiment?

 Occam's Razor suggests a rather different explanation for the meeting: The pair expects Trump to start punishing his enemies list and they, like Jeff Bezos and Patrick Soong-Shiong, want to make nice before he actually gets back into power.
-What better than to travel to Trump's palace and bow before the throne?
+What better way to do that than to travel to Trump's palace and bow before the throne?

 We are about 3 weeks removed from Scarborough and Brzezinski slamming Trump as a budding fascist and a Hitler clone, so it's rather hard to see their turnaround as genuine and honestly felt.
 And they are getting absolutely flayed across the political spectrum.
 Republicans are attacking the pair as opportunists and hypocrites, while Democrats are attacking the pair as... opportunists and hypocrites.
 Bipartisanship!